ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 ## Configuration of VMs

-Now using my big wringkly brain and the Youtube video above I was able to configure 'kb1' as the controller and then 'kb2' and 'kb3' would be nodes that connect to 'kb1'.
+Now using my big wrinkly brain and the Youtube video above I was able to configure 'kb1' as the controller and then 'kb2' and 'kb3' would be nodes that connect to 'kb1'.

 The setup process was suprisingly easy, as per the video (and in this case I am using K3s) go to [k3s.io/](https://k3s.io/) and you can run the quickstart that is literally in the banner up top: